Kitware/xaitk-jatic/docs/release_notes/pending_release.rst

 components with the CDAO needs and use-cases.

-This first release defines an xaitk-cdao package that is currently a placeholder for future functionality, as well as an initial example jupyter notebook that explains how to integrate HuggingFace datasets and models with the xaitk-saliency API to generate saliency maps.
-Furthermore, this release also includes an initial example jupyter notebook that explains how to integrate MLFlow tracking and logging capabilities with the xaitk-saliency API to generate saliency maps.
+This first release defines an xaitk-cdao package that is currently a placeholder for future functionality, as well as a few initial example jupyter notebooks.
+Each notebook explains how to integrate a particular platform (HuggingFace, MLFlow, or PyTorchLightning) with the xaitk-saliency API to generate saliency maps while utlizing the tools and functionality which that platform provides.

 Updates / New Features
 ----------------------